 “Our democracy has been hacked, our operating system has been turned into something very different our founders intended.
 What our founders gave us was amazing, and I’ve watched it degrade over time.”
 Gore said.

-“Our elected representatives today are not worried about their constituents, they spend their time begging for money, it’s a race of who can put more ads on TV.
+Gore also said that “our elected representatives today are not worried about their constituents, they spend their time begging for money, it’s a race of who can put more ads on TV.
 This deeply affects the way they think and make decisions.”
-Gore said.

-Gore explained how our economic system needs to be redefined.
-According to Al Gore, one of the main problems our current system faces is our definition of growth.
+Gore also explained that our economic system needs to be redefined.
+One of the main problems our current system faces is our definition of growth.
 “The definition we are using for growth is literally insane” Gore said.

 Gore argued that GDP, the main tool for measuring a country’s economy is terribly flawed.